 What we’re thinking

-We see a world where we exchange service – helping others make progress – rather than exchanging value; and, actually, where value emerges from progress made.
+We exchange service – helping others progress – rather than value (cash for products).

 Rethinking economic growth: beyond value exchange